-- collects and pools funds for the purpose of collective investment with the aim of spreading investment risk; and
+- collect and pool funds for the purpose of collective investment with the aim of spreading investment risk; and

-- issues interests in a mutual fund which entitles the holder to redeem his investments that is agreed upon by the parties and received an amount computed by reference to the value of a proportionate interest in the whole or part of the net assets of the aforesaid types of entities, as the case may be,
+- issue interests in a mutual fund which entitles the holder to redeem his investments that is agreed upon by the parties and receive an amount computed by reference to the value of a proportionate interest in the whole or part of the net assets of the aforesaid types of entities, as the case may be,

-and includes an umbrella fund whose interests in a mutual fund or units are split into a number of different class funds or sub-funds and whose participants are entitled to exchange rights in one part for rights in another.
+and include an umbrella fund which interests in a mutual fund or units are split into a number of different class funds or sub-funds and whose participants are entitled to exchange rights in one part for rights in another.

 TYPES OF MUTUAL FUND

 - PUBLIC FUND

 LABUAN PRIVATE FUND